|Tax Bracket (Single)||Marginal Tax Rate|

 Missouri has twenty no marginal tax brackets, ranging from 1.50% (the lowest Missouri tax bracket) to 6.00% (the highest Missouri tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Missouri for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

-Your 2013 income tax return is due on April 15th, 2014.
-The IRS and Missouri are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Missouri are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 Technically, you don't have just one "tax bracket" - you pay all of the Missouri marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Missouri tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.